Today, I am excited to be participating in the Five Stars Blogathon which is being hosted by Classic FIlm TV Cafe.

 Hepburn was the other half of my introduction to classic film when I first saw Bringing Up Baby.
 And despite the fact that she doesn’t fit the mold of women I usually enjoy seeing on film and which were usually featured in classic films, it is precisely for that reason that she is my favorite actress.
 Like Cary Grant, Katharine Hepburn was equally skilled in both comedic and dramatic roles including historical films, which Grant unfortunately never conquered.
 The women she played were generally of strong character and refused to be pigeon holed, an attribute that Hepburn also exhibited in real life.
 Although she appeared in some real stinker films which didn’t suit her, once she finally took full control of her career she had few misses.
 She could break your heart as she did in Alice Adams, The Rainmaker and Summertime, leave you trembling in shock and awe like she did in The Lion in Winter, or make you fall in love with her belief in her own worth as she does in Christopher Strong, Little Women, The Philadelphia Story and Adam’s Rib.
 She was a woman ahead of her time and it is for this reason that many of her films do not appear dated and still have something to say to modern audiences.
 Thankfully, this acting pioneer is well-regarded for her contributions to the art of film.

 One of the reasons I am a fan of Clark Gable is that he generally plays lovable rogues, which is one of my favorite type of characters in any story.
 He started out in films playing villains, but his onscreen charisma soon led him into better parts.
-But he never really loses some of the villain attributes, often playing he-men with an edge of danger attached who are eventually tamed by the women they love.
+However, he never really loses some of the villain attributes, often playing he-men with an edge of danger attached who are eventually tamed by the women they love.
 Who else but Gable could get away with onscreen physical violence and threats against women and have female viewers still panting after him like he’s a hero?
 He just had that certain spark, that allowed his characters to get away with despicable behavior while also making him desirable to women and men alike, if for different reasons.
 Of course, the fact that his characters are redeemed by the love of a good woman helps, or perhaps it’s the fact that though they fall in love, they are often bewildered by how they come to become domesticated.
 Of course, even when he plays very masculine men, there is also something of the little boy about him, tender and eager for approval.
 And even though his personal life isn’t exactly something to emulate, by most accounts he was very down to earth and modest of his great success.
 All this combines to explain why he was voted King of Hollywood and remained so until his death.

 I can’t remember my first exposure to a Norma Shearer film.
 But somehow she remained memorable enough for me to seek out her other films.
 Although her career suffered at the end thanks to the enforcement of the moral Hays Code and the death of her husband and champion of her career, Shearer’s films made a tremendous impact and left quite a legacy.
 It is her pre-Code films which I fell in love with, watching her play women who pushed the boundaries and enjoyed it.
 Women who thought themselves equal to men and went out to prove it, while still dressing in sexy, slinky dresses and tempting the so-called stronger sex with her tinkling laugh.
 She forged a path not only for women onscreen but those who watched by playing roles which demanded women be respected, listened to and even feared for their strength, intellect and femininity.
 I thought I could not appreciate Shearer any more than I did, but then I started watching her earlier roles in silent films.
 I was mesmerized by her acting abilities which required a different set of skills than she used in her talking pictures.
 In any film or any role she is astounding.
 And even more astounding is her grit and determination to become an actress after multiple rejections and criticisms of her lazy eye and body shape.
 This is a woman who even challenged her husband, second in command at MGM, for a role she believed she could play.
 And she proved herself right while proving everyone else wrong.
 Despite the decades which have passed, she is still proving herself right and challenging the mistaken notions some have about classic film being outdated and boring.